wowdop/meet-html-and-css/source-code/marianzburlea/css/general/good-to-know/README.md

 # transition-timing-function

 The **transition-timing-function** property specifies the speed curve of the transition effect.

+This property allows a transition effect to change speed over its duration.

 The transition-timing-function property can have the following values: